-The high price of drugs fees him his existence.
+The high price of drugs fees him for his existence.

-When Josh Wilkerson became 26, he aged out of his stepfather’s private medical insurance, and he becomes unable to come up with the money for his nearly $1 two hundred-a-month insulin.
+When Josh Wilkerson became 26, he aged out of his stepfather’s private medical insurance, and he could not come up with the money for his nearly $1 two hundred-a-month insulin.

 Known as “human insulin,” ReliOn calls for greater time to turn out to be effective than the “analog” insulin that Wilkerson had formerly been taking — but, at one-10th of the price, it changed into greater affordable for the northern Virginia canine kennel supervisor, who turned into incomes $16.50 an hour.